 Like other lures, this type also comes in a range of shapes and sizes but usually is somewhere between 3 cm and 20 cm in size, depending on the target fish.
 As a general rule, large plugs are used for bigger species but some game fish, like fingerling perch, will take small plugs or plugs their same size.

 The size and shape of a plug usually determines its action, but more advanced anglers will know how to “play them” by incorporating rod twitching and varying retrieval speeds.
+Action is also different whether you are working with lipless crankbaits or lipped.

 Although the treble hooks of most crankbaits look likely to snag, the mechanism of the lure ensures that it sinks head first.
 This protects its hooks from catching the bottom.
 For that reason, this type of lure is well-recommended for novices looking to start out in bass fishing or other freshwater alternatives.